 With costs these days for optical drives, there is really no reason that even the least expensive desktop computers should not include a DVD burner if not a Blu-ray combo drive.
 Since a DVD burner can handle all the tasks of the various CD and DVD media, it shouldn't be an issue for most people if they only use it for burning CDs or creating DVDs.
 At the least, the systems should have the ability to read DVDs as this is now used for distributing of software and can make it difficult to install programs without the ability to read the format.
 Even if the system does not come with an optical drive, it is very affordable to add in a SATA DVD burner.

 With prices dropping rapidly for Blu-ray combo drives, it is very affordable to get a desktop system that is also capable of watching Blu-ray movies.
-It is actually surprising that more desktops don't ship with the drives as it is as little as twenty dollars separating a DVD burner from a Blu-ray combo drive.
+It is actually surprising that more desktops don't ship with the drives as it is as little as twenty dollars separating the cost of a DVD burner from a Blu-ray combo drive.
 Blu-ray burners are much more affordable than they used to be but their appeal is very limited.
 At least Blu-ray recording media isn't as extreme in pricing as it once was but it is still higher than DVD or CD.